How do you backup your Mac locally and online so you never risk losing your important files and photos? Here are your options!

 Look, I love my Mac.
 But as good as Apple is, it and its equipment are not infallible.
 Equipment failures are going to happen.
 It's just part of life.
 The best thing you can do is to be prepared for when they do, so when failures happen, they're as non-disruptive to you as possible.

-If you're using any of these individual techniques to make sure your Mac is backed up, you may be wondering why you have to combine strategies at all.
+If you're using any one, individual technique to make sure your Mac is backed up, you may be wondering why you have to combine strategies at all.
 The main reason is redundancy: You don't want a single point of failure in the system to keep you from gaining access to the files that you need.

 Time Machine — your first line of backup defense